LEJ Statement of Principles

 -Maximizing the use of technology to create efficiencies in practice that benefit the client and the law practice.

-Lawyers participating in LEJ are also committed to:
+Lawyers and LLPs participating in LEJ are also committed to:

 -Collaborating with fellow LEJ participants and other LEJ partner entities.